 Cusco, Sacred Valley & Machu Picchu - 6 Days

-If spaces could talk, Cusco’s Plaza de Armas would have incredible stories to tell.
-In Inca times, it was known as Huacaypata and it was double its current size.
-The Plaza has been the stage for some of Cusco’s most dramatic events, including the spectacular military and religious ceremonies that accompanied the rise of the Inca Empire, the fall of Cusco at the hands of Spanish soldiers, and the execution of the last Inca king, Tupac Amaru, in 1572.
+The Plaza has been the stage for some of Cusco’s most dramatic events, including the spectacular military and religious ceremonies that accompanied the rise of the Inca Empire, the fall of Cusco at the hands of Spanish soldiers, and the execution of the last Inca ruler, Tupac Amaru, in 1572.

-Qorikancha (Sun Temple) is a must see attraction in Cusco.
-Dedicated to the worship of the Sun, it was the most important temple in the entire Inca kingdom.
-In their chronicles of the conquest, Spanish soldiers described interior walls plated in gold and ample gardens littered with life-size replicas of llamas, maize, and other sacred Andean flora and fauna, all crafted in gold, silver, and precious stones.
-Before the first Spanish soldiers arrived in Cusco, the treasures of Qorikancha were taken away in order to complete the ransom of the Inca Atahualpa who had been captured by Francisco Pizarro.
-After the conquest, Santo Domingo Church, a gorgeous architectural project in its own right, was built atop the temple.
-Some sections of the Qorikancha were kept intact, including a semi-circular outer wall, which is today one of Cusco’s most recognizable Inca sites.
+When the first Spanish soldiers arrived in Cusco, the treasures of Qorikancha had already been removed to pay the ransom of the Inca Atahualpa, who had been captured by Francisco Pizarro.
+After the Conquest, Santo Domingo Church, an architectural gem in its own right, was built on top of the temple.
+Some sections of Qorikancha were kept intact, including a semi-circular outer wall, which is one of Cusco’s most recognizable Inca sites today.

 If we imagine Cusco as a puma, the fortress ruins of Sacsayhuaman formed the head and its zigzagging stone terraces represented its teeth.
-Much of the original site has been destroyed -- as late as the 1950s, Cusco locals used dynamite to blast boulders into smaller stones to use for construction.
+Much of the original site has been destroyed -- as late as the 1950s, Cusco locals used dynamite to blast boulders into smaller stones.
 But the remnants of Sacsayhuaman remain visually stunning.
-Some stone blocks are several times taller than an average human and weigh hundreds of tons.
+Some stone blocks are several times taller than the average person and weigh hundreds of tons.
 Imagine the amount of labor and the level of organization needed to build such a place!
 A typical tour of Sacsayhuaman includes stops at the nearby archaeological sites of Qenko, Tambomachay, and Puka Pukara.
 Around the date of the winter solstice in June, the main ceremony of Inti Raymi, a reenactment of the Inca festival of the Sun (Inti), is performed on the main esplanade of Sacsayhuaman.

 We Recommend: If you’re up for heart-pounding exercise, you can tackle the climb to Sacsayhuaman from the historic center of Cusco.
 It’s a short distance (less than 1 kilometer from the Plaza de Armas), but the way is steep and the altitude will make you stop to catch your breath if you’re not yet acclimated to the high elevation.